-This experience warranted its own post, as I have never before had a dinner quite like our last in Vancouver.
+I had never before had a dinner quite like our last in Vancouver, so it warranted this very special post.

 First, it must be prefaced that I love surprises (good ones).
 Our entire weekend in Vancouver was largely a mystery to me; Aaron planned it all (he could be a travel agent; he’s quite good at it).
 Aaron also planned most of our trip to Japan.
-He even arranged an elaborate road trip down to San Francisco; I might blog about that journey in a future series to revisit some older pictures and relive past adventures.
+He even arranged an elaborate road trip down to San Francisco; if you’re curious, you can read some of those adventures here.

-I had no idea what to expect when we rode our bikes out to Kisilano and pulled up in front of Dark Table.
+I didn’t know what to expect when we rode our bikes out to Kitsilano and pulled up in front of Dark Table.
 I recognized the brail adorning the exterior, but I didn’t make the connection.
+Boy, was I in for a surprise!

 I thought it was a bit odd we made our dinner selections in the waiting area on the patio just outside the front door, but I was thrilled that “surprise me!” was on the menu.
-I ordered a chicken entree (stuffed with goat cheese, dates, and a light maple drizzle), but I picked the surprise for the appetizer, drink (a different surprise with each order), and dessert.
+I ordered a chicken entree (stuffed with goat cheese, dates, and a light maple drizzle – yum!), but I picked the surprise for the appetizer, drink (a different surprise with each order), and dessert.
 We were able to tell them our dietary restrictions (gluten-free), and they’d do the rest.
+This was perfect for a surprisephile such as myself!

 We were introduced to our server, Rose (“like the Titantic,” she said – which is why I remember it!), and we entered through black curtains.. to darkness beyond.